spinnaker/spinnaker.github.io/setup/security/authorization/index.md

 {% include toc %}

+### Overview

+Fiat/FIAT (Fix it Again Travis) is the authorization (authz) microservice of Spinnaker.
+It can grant access to users to execute pipelines, view infrastructure, etc. It is off by default.
 Much like authentication, Spinnaker allows for a variety of pluggable authorization mechanisms.
-This page shows how to setup and configure **Fiat**, Spinnaker's authorization microservice.

-## Model and features

-Fiat's authorization model is a _whitelist that is open by default_.
-In other words, when a resource does _not_ define who is allowed to access it, it is considered unrestricted.

 With Fiat, you can&hellip;